The Knight's Tombstone: History

 The Knight’s Tombstone was discovered in 1901 by Association for the Preservation of Virginia Antiquities excavators who were preparing the land for construction of the Memorial Church in Jamestown, Virginia.
 The tombstone dates back to 1627 and is possibly the oldest surviving tombstone in the United States.
 The tombstone is composed of Belgian limestone but during the period the stone was often referred to as black marble.

 The stone is believed to belong to Sir George Yeardley, Governor of the early Virginia colony, who died in 1627.
 The attribution was made through a surviving relative, his step grandson, Adam Thorowgood II who made mention of Yeardley’s tombstone inscription in his memoirs.
 The tombstone was likely part of a Yeardley’s tomb and was likely moved in 1640 with the construction of the third church in Jamestown.

 No remains were found when the tombstone was initially discovered but, in 2018 an archeological excavation discovered remains that are theorized to be Yeardley’s based on location of the remains and the age of the deceased.
+Although the head is missing, 10 teeth have been found and test were carried out by the FBI and archaeologist and geneticist Turi King.
+In 2025, a DNA comparison was done with a descendent of Katherin Yeardley (George's sister), which did not yield a successful match to the remains.

 The tombstone was discovered in 1901 but was missing the brass fittings that should have been part of the tombstone.
 It is likely the inlays were destroyed during Bacon's Rebellion in 1676.
 It was repaired at the time with portland cement which is now known to be a destructive method of repair.

 Description

-The tombstone is approximately six feet long and three feet wide, weighing a 1,200 lbs.
+The tombstone is approximately 6 × 3 ft, weighing 1,200 lb.
 The face of the stone has remains of carvings of an effigy of a knight and a shield which would have contained a coat of arms, a scroll and a border, all of which would have been brass inlays.

-Sir George Yeardley presiding over the 1st Virginia Continental Congress.

 A study was conducted by archaeologists Marcus Key and Rebecca Rossi through Dickinson College to determine the source of the “black marble” tombstone.
 Researchers analyzed fragments of The Knight’s Tombstone for microfossils which included six species of foraminiferans.
-Based on when the species of the microfossils found existed, the limestone is estimated to be 340 million to 336 million years old.
-These fossils were found to have occurred in areas of Belgium and Ireland in the Visean Age but were not found in North America.
+Based on when the species of the microfossils found existed, the limestone is estimated to be 340–336 million years old.
+These fossils were found to have occurred in areas of Belgium and Ireland in the Viséan Age but were not found in North America.

-The research concluded that the stone was likely from a quarry in Belgium before it was transported to the ocean and shipped to London for carving.
+The research concluded that the stone was likely from a quarry in modern Belgium before it was shipped to London for carving.
 The stone would have then journeyed across the Atlantic to its final destination in Jamestown.